 Marjorie Zatz (PI), Paul Maglio (Co-PI), Michael Spivey (Co-PI), and Michael Colvin, Sayantani Ghosh, Arnold Kim, Ashlie Martini, Suzanne Sindi, and Mukesh Singhal.
 We can best be reached by email.
 Grading Policy: Students will be expected to participate fully in all training modules, including (a) programming exercises, (b) performance on team projects, (c) oral presentation of project results, and (d) contribution to discussion.
 Students will receive grades that are based on their performance in all four categories (with equal weighting).
 As per Graduate Division policy, a minimum letter grade of B is required to pass this course.
 Class Policy: Students are expected to attend all class times, and participate courteously and respectfully in group discussion and team projects.
 Students are encouraged to bring their own laptops to class (with appropriate software installed) for programming exercises.
 Instructions for software installation will be provided via email.
 If a student must miss a class for personal reasons, he/she should inform one of the instructors in advance of this upcoming absence.
 Missed programming exercises cannot be made up.
 Integrity Policy: This course is committed to promoting an ethically responsible approach to science and education.
 Any reports of academic misconduct, such as cheating, fabrication, plagiarism, or facilitating academic dishonesty, should be referred to the Office of Student Conduct: studentconduct@ucmerced.edu Disability Services Information: This course is committed to promoting equal educational access and full participation by and for students with disabilities.
-Reasonable accommodations will be made for any student requesting them, with the assistance of the Disability Services Office of UCM: disabilitiservices@ucmerced.edu Schedule of Activities:
+Reasonable accommodations will be made for any student requesting them, with the assistance of the Disability Services Office of UCM: disabilityservices@ucmerced.edu Schedule of Activities:

-The Interdisciplinary Computational Graduate Education Program will meet every Friday during the spring semester from 2-5 pm for instruction and team-based work.
-Jan 19 - Instructional Module 1:

-Practices and Habits of Successful Graduate Students in the Interdisciplinary Computational Sciences.
-Lead faculty: Zatz, Ghosh, Maglio, and Spivey Jan 26 - Instructional Module 5:
+The Interdisciplinary Computational Graduate Education Program will meet every Friday during the spring semester from 2:30-5 pm for instruction and team-based work.
+In general, one half of class time will be instruction/discussion, and the other half will be team-based project work.
+Jan 25 - Instructional Module 1: Practices and Habits of Successful Graduate Students in the Interdisciplinary Computational Sciences.
+Lead faculty: Zatz, Ghosh, Maglio, and Spivey Feb 1 - Instructional Module 5: